blockchain-group/DIRECTGO/README.md

 >> [f_min, x_min, history] = dDirect_GLc(P, OPTS);
 ```

 Since `opts.showits` has been set to 1 in the `OPTS` structure, the status of each iteration will be printed in the `MATLAB` command window.
 The *DIRECT-GLc* algorithm used in this example works in two phases.
 Since the initial sampling points of the `G06` problem do not satisfy the constraints using *DIRECT-GLc*, the algorithm switches to the second phase, which is indicated by the first printed line.
-In the latter phase, the algorithm searches for at least one point where the constraints are satisfied.
-When the algorithm finds such a point, it switches to phase one and continues trying to find a better solution using the auxiliary function based approach.
+In the latter stage, the algorithm searches for at least one point where the constraints are satisfied.
+When the algorithm finds such a point, it switches to phase one and tries to find a better solution using the auxiliary function-based approach.
 The last line prints the reason for stopping the algorithm.
 Since the solution was found with a 0.01% error, the algorithm stopped at iteration 14 after finding the solution 𝑓min with the value −6901.5099081387.

 ```
-Phase_II - searching feasible point:
+Phase_II - searching feasible points:
 con viol: 2404.4400000000 fn evals: 5
 con viol: 515.5511111111  fn evals: 7
 ...